Day for Night

 Sonali established Day for Night’s distribution division in 2012 as a natural extension of her curatorial work and involvement in numerous specialised film festivals, launching with Aditya Assarat’s Hi-So (Thailand 2010) and Dominga Sotomayor’s Rotterdam Tiger award-winning Thursday Till Sunday (Chile 2012).
 She has since gone on to represent a diverse range of titles and many award-winning films in the UK and Ireland, including Court (Chaitanya Tamhane, India 2014), Tharlo (Pema Tseden, China 2014), and By the Time it Gets Dark (Anocha Suwichakornpong, Thailand 2016) – with a particular focus on titles sharing a certain sensibility that takes cinema further into new realms and challenges the ‘idea’ of what is cinema (to quote André Bazin!).

 Sonali is a highly experienced subtitler and translator, having worked in subtitling in tandem with her work in cinema.
-She has extensive experience in managing multi-language audio-visual projects, spotting, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to independent filmmakers, producers, distributors, festivals and venues.
+She has extensive experience in managing multi-language audio-visual projects, spotting, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to filmmakers, producers, distributors, festivals and venues.

 Sonali regularly participates in international conferences on Cinema Studies.
 She continues her academic work alongside her professional practice, regularly giving guest lectures on Film Distribution, Film Festival Studies, and Subtitling at various UK universities and abroad, while also regularly introducing screenings and hosting filmmaker Q&As.
 Sonali has been invited to participate on various film festival juries, including most recently International Film Festival Rotterdam 2018, and Five Flavours Film Festival (Warsaw) 2017.